reinierdevalk/abtab/README.md

 If this does not work, or the executables are not symlinked, you can check the typical installation paths as mentioned above, or you can use `find` or `locate`.

-### Re-verifying Python and Java installation
+### 4. Re-verifying Python and Java installation
-Repeat the steps described [here](#verifying-python-and-java-installation) to verify that Python and Java are now installed correctly.
+Repeat the steps described [here](#1.-verifying-python-and-java-installation) to verify that Python and Java are now installed correctly.

 # Installation
 1. Create, on a path of choice on your computer, a directory called `abtab/`.
 The path up to and including this directory is referred to as `<root_path>`, and the directory itself is where you will be working from.